Hicks Creek (Santa Clara County)

 Hicks Creek, also known as Reynolds Creek, is a perennial 1.9 mi northeast flowing stream in Santa Clara County, California, United States.
-It is tributary to Guadalupe Creek, which is in turn, tributary to the Guadalupe River and south San Francisco Bay at San Jose, California.
+It is a tributary to Guadalupe Creek, which is in turn, a tributary to the Guadalupe River and south San Francisco Bay at San Jose, California.

 History

-Hicks Creek is named for Thomas Pascoe Brown Hicks, a native of Cornwall, England born in 1825, who immigrated to California in 1854.
+Hicks Creek is named for Thomas Pascoe Brown Hicks, a native of Cornwall, England, United Kingdom, born in 1825, who immigrated to California in 1854.
 He was naturalized in Tuolumne County in 1862 and settled in Santa Clara County later that year.
 Hicks owned various lands about the Guadalupe Mine and operated a store there until his death in 1901.
 He paid for the survey of Hicks Road, which until 1956 ran from Camden Avenue to Alamitos Road.

 Hicks Road runs along Guadalupe Creek, and Hicks Creek is the first significant tributary of Guadalupe Creek below Guadalupe Reservoir and Dam.
 This portion of the upper Guadalupe River watershed below the Dam was near the Guadalupe Mine, part of the New Almaden Mercury Mining District, established in 1845 in the hills south of San Jose, California, which hosted the first and most productive mercury mines in the state.
 Hicks Flat, at the confluence of Hicks Creek with Guadalupe Creek, is the location of a recent mercury mine-waste clean-up.

+Hicks Creek is also known as Reynolds Creek, and the creek is just west of Reynolds Road which intersects with Hicks Road.
+Reynolds Creek is likely named for Judge John Reynolds, who was born in Bedford, Westchester County, New York in 1825, came to California in 1853 and practiced in San Francisco until 1871 when he moved his law practice to Santa Clara County.
+He became a judge of the Santa Clara County Superior Court and was elected to the California State Assembly in 1880.
+In a record of Santa Clara County court cases, there was a land ownership title dispute between T. P. B. Hicks, his brother William John Hicks, and John Reynolds, which are likely the persons mentioned above given the proximity of the roads and creeks named for them.